eevirgen/erkDao/README.md

 }

 ```

-the project is also close to the Open Close principles.
-You can easily add a new Model which refers to a mySql table, And add a new insert/update/delete method on myDAO interface which pass the Model.
-And you can use it.
-And connection provider can be also extendable.
+The project is also pretty close to the Open Close Principle.
+You can easily add a new Model which refers to a mySql table, And add a new insert/update/delete method on myDAO interface which pass the Model and you can use it.

-In OCP point of view QueryHandler needs some modifications.
+Connection provider can be also extendable.
+QueryHandler needs some modifications.

-Enjoy!,
+Enjoy!

 erk